Is There a Minimum Credit Score for Getting a Personal Loan?

 Personal Loan Options by Credit Score

 When it comes to having the right credit score for a personal loan, there is no one set score that disqualifies someone from getting their hands on one.
-That being said, generally having a FICO Score in the good range (670-739) or higher gives applicants the widest range of lending opportunities and the most favorable interest rates.
+That said, having a FICO® Score in the good range (670-739) or higher gives applicants the widest range of lending opportunities and the most favorable interest rates.
 Take a closer look at how different FICO credit score ranges can affect lending opportunities.

 FICO Credit Score Range